nt-williams/catfun/README.md

 [![Build
 Status](https://travis-ci.org/nt-williams/catfun.svg?branch=master)](https://travis-ci.org/nt-williams/catfun)

-catfun simplifies existing functions for categorical data analysis.
+*catfun* simplifies existing functions for categorical data analysis.

 ## Installation

-catfun can be installed from CRAN using:
+*catfun* can be installed from CRAN using:

 ``` r
 install.packages("catfun")
 ```

-The development version can be installed from github using:
+The development version can be installed from Github using:

 ``` r
 devtools::install_github("nt-williams/catfun")